Dry Bulb, Wet Bulb and Dew Point Temperature

 Sponsored Links

 The Dry Bulb, Wet Bulb and Dew Point temperatures are important to determine the state of humid air.
-The knowledge of only two of these values is enough to determine the state - including the content of water vapor and the sensible and latent energy (enthalpy).
+The knowledge of only two of these values is enough to determine the state of the moist air - including the content of water vapor and the sensible and latent energy (enthalpy) in the air.

 humidity measurement dry wet bulbe temperature